Skip to the main content.

 Addressable Implementations

-These are security measures that are not mandatory in all cases.
-Organizations have some flexibility in how they address these measures, depending on their specific circumstances.
 Organizations must evaluate whether implementing an addressable measure is reasonable and appropriate in their environment.
 If it is, they must implement it.
 If it is not, they must document the rationale for not implementing it and implement an equivalent alternative measure if reasonable and appropriate.
-Addressable implementations include

 • Implementing encryption